Embodied Social Witnessing:

 What it is:

-Embodied Social Witnessing combines compassionate, heart-centered communication skills with group healing practices to address both personal wounds and the collective traumas that shape our world.
-Drawing from the ancient wisdom of the Native American Medicine Wheel, this approach is grounded in the understanding that all life is interconnected, whole, and embedded within the sacred web of existence.
-Just as the Medicine Wheel teaches that we are not separate from each other or from the natural world, this practice recognizes that our individual healing is inseparable from the healing of our communities, ancestry, and social systems.
+Embodied Social Witnessing combines compassionate embodied presence with group healing practices to address both personal wounds and the collective traumas that shape our world.
+This approach is grounded in the understanding that all life is interconnected, whole, and embedded within the sacred web of existence.
+This practice recognizes that our individual healing is inseparable from the natural world and from the healing of our communities, ancestry, and social systems.

 How it works:

-We begin by learning to connect compassionately with our own inner experience - our feelings, needs, and body sensations.
-From this foundation of self-awareness, we expand into witnessing challenging social topics and world events together as a group.
-Rooted in medicine wheel teachings of wholeness and interdependence, we understand that when we can share the weight of collective trauma rather than carry it alone, something new becomes possible: transformation instead of overwhelm, connection instead of polarization.
+We begin by connecting compassionately with our inner experience and our relationality with each other - especially through our body sensations and emotions.
+From this foundation, we expand into witnessing challenging social topics and world events together as a group.
+Rooted in wholeness and interdependence, we grow our capacity and experience of turning towards the weight of collective trauma rather attempting to carry it alone.
+Something new becomes possible: transformation instead of overwhelm, connection instead of polarization.

-This practice bridges the gap between personal growth work and social change by honoring our kinship with all life.
-Instead of choosing between inner healing or outer activism, we discover how they support each other.
-Our embeddedness in the larger web of life means that by witnessing difficult topics through our bodies in community, we develop the capacity to stay present with what's painful in our world while maintaining our hearts and our ability to respond creatively from our place within the whole.
+This practice bridges the gap between personal growth work and social change.
+We discover how inner healing and outer activism are inseparable.
+By witnessing difficult topics through our bodies in community, we develop the capacity to stay present with what's painful in our world and grow our specific creative response from our place within the whole.

 Who it's for: